fxm90/GradientLoadingBar/readme.md

 Example with `isRelativeToSafeArea` set to `false`.
 [![Example][safe-area-example--thumbnail]][safe-area-example]

+**Note:** There is a third option which will wrap the loading bar around the iPhone notch.
+See documentation of the class `NotchGradientLoadingBar` for further details.

 ##### Properties
 ###### – `gradientColors: [UIColor]`
 This property adjusts the gradient colors shown on the loading bar.